 Brantwood Specialist School is located on the outskirts of Sheffield and in addition to the main campus, includes a smallholding and a theatre / performing arts space.

 Pupils at Brantwood participate in the Practical Skills Therapeutic Education curriculum which is braided with the national curriculum requirements.
 Maths, English science, history and geography are embedded into the traditional land and craft work, in a contextualised and practical way.
 Eyam smallholding offers horticulture, animal care, woodwork and forge in a tranquil outdoor environment.

 Designated Teacher for Looked After Children (LAC): Eoin Magill

 Head of Outdoor Learning: Jim Hildyard

-Director of Schools and Governance: Tara Gratton
+Director of Schools: Tara Gratton

 Local Authority: Sheffield

 Each pupil will receive an individual timetable that is based on their needs, interests and anticipated outcomes from their Education, Health and Care Plans.
 Brantwood Specialist School uses the principles from Steiner’s pedagogical approach to inform the curriculum and pupils will engage in a range of practical land and craft activities with the national curriculum woven throughout.
 English, maths and science are taught through application in practical skills, weighing and measuring, reading instructions, storytelling, and more.